vishnya/so_text/README.md

  indicate whether the question was accepted or closed.
 The set-up is that currently the acceptance/rejection of question posts is done manually, but we can offload some manual work through automation and predictive modeling.
-Here is a row of the data that was
+Here is the type of the data that is
  provided:

 ```
-                                Title:  \
-RUBY: most common number for Users

-                                                Body  label:  \
+Body	Title	label
-<p>Hi I'm new to <code>Ruby on Rails</code>.
+0	<p>Hi I'm new to <code>Ruby on Rails</code>.
 I...
-1

-                                      Body_processed:  \
-hi i'm new to ruby on rails . i created users ...

-                       Title_processed:
-ruby : most common number for users
+RUBY: most common number for Users	1
+1	<p>I know that StringBuffer class is synchroni...
+What exactly does it mean when they say that S...
+0
+2	<p>I have a search engine on PHP that have ind...
+Scan a webpage and get the video embed url only	1

 ```
+ Additionally, columns that process the text were also provided.
  My approach was to build a predictive model that is a classifier once a threshold is applied.
 The limitations of my approach for this problem context are